- Creating a robust marketing strategy with clear objectives is a crucial step in achieving your wider business goals.

 A common fear that often holds businesses back is spending too much of their revenue on marketing.
 However, marketing is essential to building a long-lasting business.
 By taking the time to create a marketing strategy and plan, you avoid wasting time and money on unsuitable activities.

-Will you as the business owner do it or outsource it to a marketing expert?
+- Decide who will come up with the strategy: Will you as the business owner do it or outsource it to a marketing expert?

-Will you do it, delegate or outsource it?
+- Decide who is going to execute the marketing activities: Will you do it, delegate or outsource it?
 One thing to remember is that you’ll always get a bigger return on investment when you hire experts, which is why marketing agencies and consultants are a top choice for growing businesses.
 Plus, you don’t need to worry about upskilling yourself or your employees.

-This is where you need to start looking at the channels, whether traditional or digital, and the software and tools you need.
+- Decide who will the plan be executed: This is where you need to start looking at the channels, whether traditional or digital, and the software and tools you need.
 It won’t always be the same as another business, so you should take the time to find the tool that best suits your business.

 Consider these three things carefully and you’ll have a far better understanding of the resources required not just to create a marketing strategy and plan, but to also execute them.